PaddlePaddle/PaddleCloud/doc/run_on_minikube.md

 	mkdir <yourpath>
 	```
 	- mac
-	Since Minikube mounts `$Home` path by default, we recommend creating the path under `$Home` which offers the flexibility of switching between directories in your deployment without stopping the MiniKube and mounting another one.
+	Since Minikube mounts `$HOME` path by default, we recommend creating the path under `$HOME` which offers the flexibility of switching between directories in your deployment without stopping the MiniKube and mounting another one.
 	- linux
 	Mount path manually:
 	```